Antgst/holbertonschool-hbnb/part1/README.md

 ## 📌 Purpose of This Document

-This document provides a comprehensive technical blueprint for the **HBnB Evolution** application.
-It consolidates all architectural diagrams and design decisions produced in the previous tasks into a single structured reference.
+This document compiles all architectural diagrams and explanatory notes produced in the previous tasks into a single comprehensive technical reference.

-This document will guide the implementation phase by:
+Its objective is to:

-- Defining the overall system architecture
+- Define the overall system architecture
-- Describing the core business entities and their relationships
+- Describe the core business logic structure
-- Explaining API interaction flows
+- Explain API interaction flows
-- Clarifying key design decisions
+- Justify design decisions

-It serves as a **reference document throughout development** to ensure consistency, correctness, and maintainability.
+This document serves as a **blueprint for implementation** and will guide development phases to ensure architectural consistency and clarity.

 ---

-## 📌 Project Overview
+## 📌 Project Scope

 HBnB Evolution is a simplified AirBnB-like application that enables:

-- **User Management** (registration, profile updates, administrator roles)
+- **User Management** (registration, profile update, admin role)
-- **Place Management** (property listing with location, price, amenities)
+- **Place Management** (property listing with price and geolocation)
-- **Review Management** (users can review visited places)
+- **Review Management** (users can review places)
+- **Amenity Association** (places linked to amenities)

-The system is designed following a **layered architecture** and implements the **Facade design pattern** to ensure proper separation of concerns.
+The system follows a **Layered Architecture** and applies the **Facade Design Pattern** to enforce separation of concerns and maintain maintainability.

 ---